jkalbhenn/module.js/README.md

   - Provides a concise syntax for defining and using modular code
   - Automatically loads all required modules
   - Supports namespaces and maps namespaces to directory structures
+  - Merging multiple module files into a single file is possible

+A module system gives the following benefits:
+  - When wanting to use a module, or a set of variables and functions for that matter, there is no need to manually order and include its dependencies in the html file, and less need to check the included bindings for possible name conflicts in the global namespace
+  - Simplifying development and maintenance through [information encapsulation](http://en.wikipedia.org/wiki/Information_hiding)
+  - Avoiding problems created by superfluous global variables.
+		Only exported bindings of a module are visible to module users, so no utility and helper bindings of a module are in the global namespace
+  - Possible memory savings with local variables and garbage collection

+# Status
+The code is complete, but consider it beta because it hasn't undergone much testing yet.

 # Usage Examples
 Let ```/srv/http``` be our web server root, it could be any path.